 Definition of Hypnotherapy?

-This is why Hypnosis CDs are highly recommended, they are therapeutic and particularly effective in eliminating many bad habits and symptoms of emotional stress.
+This is where Hypnosis CDs are also highly recommended, they are therapeutic and particularly effective in eliminating many bad habits and symptoms of emotional stress and anxiety.

-As I mentioned earlier, what happens while you are under hypnosis is a shift in focus, it is not a state of sleep.
-You will be aware of everything that goes on when you are undergoing clinical hypnotherapy.
+As I mentioned earlier, hypnosis is a deeper kind of internal focus and concentration.
+Essentially, what happens while you are under hypnosis is a shift in focus, it is not a state of sleep.
+You will be aware of everything that is being said when you are experiencing a session of hypnotherapy.

 Is self-hypnosis easy to learn?